Below are the Notice of Privacy Practice notifications for the following physician groups.

 Access to data via the Service is restricted through the use of unique usernames and passwords.
 The username and password assigned to you are personal to you and you must not share them with any other individual.

-When you choose a provider, you will set up an appointment time.
-Provider is hereby providing you with access to Provider’s notice of privacy practices.
-During the appointment, the provider will communicate with you and respond to your questions in real time.
+When you choose a physician, you will set up an appointment time. physician is hereby providing you with access to physician’s notice of privacy practices.
+During the appointment, the physician will communicate with you and respond to your questions in real time.

 FOR OKLAHOMA RESIDENTS